- Blindness or other vision impairment,

 - missing a court appearance

-- not maintaining liability insurance, and the driver caused an accident with bodily injury or property damages in excess of $750
+- not maintaining liability insurance, and you caused an accident with bodily injury or property damages in excess of $750

-- juveniles who are habitually truant, use firearms in a crime, or having alcohol or drugs
+- juveniles who are habitually truant, use firearms in a crime, or have alcohol or drugs

 For more in-depth information, refer to these scholarly articles: